 This brings us to the first question specifically related to LCT.
 62 percent stated that they have not visited an LCT destination before.
-23 percent responded that they have visited an LCT destination, and nine percent are not sure if they have visited an LCT destination before (Figure 17).
+23 percent responded that they have visited an LCT destination before, six percent are soon going to an LCT destination, and nine percent are not sure if they have visited an LCT destination before (Figure 17).